By Sarah Pierce, Sr. Vice President

 2. Forget surprise and delight – solve the pain points

+Another one of our customer retention tips is to solve their pain points.
 For years, the commonly held belief was that we should exceed our customers’ expectations by “surprising and delighting” them, thus creating loyalty to our brand, product, and service.
 This is correct, but only after you have addressed the most damaging pain points in your customer experience.
 The occurrence of a problem can cause a 24% – 41% drop in high-satisfaction responses and in loyalty indicators such as the intention to repurchase and to recommend the business (Verde Group Customer Pulse database).

 This tells us that while focusing on loyalty drivers is important, double the impact is made by eliminating or reducing specific pain points in the customer experience.
 There are many ways to uncover the pain points in your customer journey, but the most simple is to start is by listening to the customers that take the time to contact you with their concerns, and acting on those concerns.